Personal tools

 You may grant your administrators:

-You may also select here administrators group which will be granted 'Extended Permissions'.
+You may also select the administrator groups which will be granted 'Extended Permissions'.

-It means that administrators from this group will be allowed to view clients' access details when 'Visibility For Administrators:' is checked.
+It means that administrators from these groups will be allowed to view clients' access details when 'Visibility For Administrators:' is checked.

 PM2 11 2.png